ScanMountGoat/xc3_lib/xc3_viewer/README.md

 `xc3_viewer "Xeno 3 Dump\chr\ch\ch01027000.wimdo" xc3.json`
 `xc3_viewer "Xeno 3 Dump\chr\ch\ch01027000.wimdo" xc3.json --anim "Xeno 3 Dump\chr\ch\ch01027000_event.mot" --anim-index 1`

 Select the GBuffer texture to view using the keys 1-6 and 0 for the shaded view.
-The current animation can be changed using the page up and page down keys.
+The current animation can be changed using the `,` and `.` keys.
 Restart animation playback using spacebar.